axel1810goossens-cyber/scallywags-scheduler/README.md

 ## Troubleshooting

+### "Missing or insufficient permissions" errors

+This error occurs when trying to access Firestore without being authenticated.
+Solutions:

+1. **Make sure you're logged in**
+   - The app requires authentication to access data
+   - Use test credentials: `admin@test.com` / `admin` for mock mode
+   - Or use Firebase credentials after running `npm run init-db`

+2. **Different computer access issues**
+   - Mock login (`admin@test.com`) only works on the device where you first logged in
+   - For cross-device access, you need to:
+     - Set up Firebase with real authentication
+     - Run `npm run init-db` in the backend to create a Firebase user
+     - Login with `admin@scallywags.com` / `admin123`

+3. **Clear browser cache**
+   - Clear localStorage and cookies
+   - Try logging in again

+4. **Check Firestore rules**
+   - Ensure rules are deployed: `firebase deploy --only firestore`
+   - Rules require authentication for all operations

 ### "Permission denied" errors

 - Ensure you ran `npm run init-db` to create admin user
 - Check Firestore rules are deployed: `firebase deploy --only firestore`

 ### "Invalid token" errors

 - JWT_SECRET must be set in Cloud Functions
 - Token expires after 24 hours - login again

 ### Build errors

 - Clear node_modules: `rm -rf node_modules package-lock.json && npm install`
 - Check Node.js version: `node --version` (should be 18+)

 ### Cloud Function errors

 - Check logs: `firebase functions:log`
 - Ensure all secrets are set: `firebase functions:secrets:access JWT_SECRET`